kleinesfilmroellchen/spcasm/doc/src/dev/README.md

 - At substantial build time cost, you can enable "fat" LTO for the spcasm-release profile (in Cargo.toml) for additional ~500KiB of space savings in the binaries.
 This is only recommended for releases.
 - Uncommenting the `rustflags` line in `.cargo/config.toml` enables linking with [Mold](https://github.com/rui314/mold) on Linux (you might have to adjust the path; the committed path is known to work for Arch and Manjaro).
 This currently only saves 0.5s but hasn't been tested extensively; feel free to experiment.

+### Creating a release

+###### This documentation is both for transparency purposes and also to make sure that releases consistently contain correct files.

+- Make sure that the Rust compiler(s) are up-to-date and all (!) tests pass
+- Bump the spcasm version if that didn't happen before
+- Switch the `spcasm-release` profile to "fat" LTO temporarily
+- Clean any existing files for the release build, if necessary: `cargo clean --profile=spcasm-release`
+- Run a build on spcasm-release on both Windows and Linux: `cargo build --profile=spcasm-release`
+- Make sure that the four (!) binaries have correct build times and version numbers
+- Copy the four binaries into a temporary release folder named `spcasm-<version>`
+- Make sure the documentation is up-to-date, especially check the usage output
+- Run `mdbook build` (make sure to have the PDF backend installed!) and copy the generated PDF as "spcasm-manual.pdf" into the release folder
+- Copy the `include` folder into the release folder
+- Create a .zip archive (Linux binaries removed) and a .tar.gz archive (Windows binaries removed), and name them the same as the folder
+- Create a GitHub release and attach the two archives as well as all the four binaries individually

 ### `spcasm-web`